Peruvian Airlines Flight 112

-Peruvian Airlines Flight 112 was a domestic scheduled passenger flight from Lima to Jauja in Peru.
+Peruvian Airlines Flight 112 was a domestic scheduled passenger flight operated by a Boeing 737-300 from Lima to Jauja in Peru.
 On 28 March 2017, the aircraft operating the flight suffered undercarriage collapse after landing, caught fire, and was burnt out.
 While no fatalities occurred in this accident, 39 of the 150 people on board were injured.

 Accident

 The aircraft landed at Jauja at 16:40 local time (21:40 UTC).
 Passengers reported "two strong impacts" on landing.
 All three landing gear legs collapsed and the aircraft slid along the runway and departed the runway to the right, and the starboard wing hit the airport's perimeter fence.
 A fire broke out and destroyed the aircraft.
 All 141 passengers and nine crew on board escaped, of whom 39 people were injured and taken to hospital.
 Two people sustained broken bones, and three people sustained concussions.
 The accident was captured by several passengers on board.

 Aircraft

 The accident aircraft was a Boeing 737-3M8, msn 25071, registration OB-2036-P.